Can you get Travel Insurance with medical conditions?

 Insurance for medical conditions doesn’t have to be hard to buy.
 If you have serious health conditions you can get specialist insurance from AllClear.

-2. Tell us about your condition.
 As part of the quote process, we’ll run through a medical screening, and ask you some questions about your conditions.
+This way, we can provide the cover that best suits your needs.
+As a specialist, AllClear can cover all pre-existing conditions.

-3. Select your level of cover.
 Once you’ve completed the medical screening process, you’ll be able to choose the level of cover which best suits your needs.

 How can you reduce the cost of Travel Insurance with a pre-existing medical condition?